Article Overview: Things to Do in Denali National Park

 14. Visit the Eielson Visitor Center

-On a clear days the views from visitor center are astounding.
-Three short day-hiking trails start from the Eilson Visitor Center: Tundra Loop, Thorofare Ridge Loop, Gorge Creek Trail.
+On a clear day, the views from the visitor center are astounding.
+Three short day-hiking trails start from the Eilson Visitor Center: Tundra Loop, Thorofare Ridge Loop, and Gorge Creek Trail.

 13. Enjoy fishing & boating at Wonder Lake

 Wonder Lake is a true gem and one of the best tourist spots in Denali National Park that every nature lover should add to their bucket list.
 This breathtaking lake is the largest body of water in the park, spanning over 7 miles long and 1 mile wide.

 With a maximum depth of just over 400 feet, it’s also one of the deepest high-altitude lakes in North America.

 What makes Wonder Lake truly special is its stunning surroundings.
 As you gaze out over the lake, you’ll be treated to unmatched views of Denali and the surrounding mountains, which reflect in the lake’s calm waters, creating a picture-perfect scene.